Faculty Resources for

 At Fisher, if you choose to use synchronous sessions as part of your remote teaching strategy, you may pick between either Collaborate or Zoom as your platform of choice.
 If you already have experience with either platform, we recommend you stick with the option you already know.
 If you have not used either tool before, we recommend using Zoom as your synchronous learning platform.
-Please see the Faculty Resources page for the technical details on using either platform.
+Please see the information below for the technical details on using either platform.

 At Fisher, your asynchronous learning platform will be Blackboard.
 All students and faculty have access to Blackboard and it is the home-base for all online learning activity.
 Please use Blackboard as your primary means of communication with students and encourage your students to check their Blackboard site daily.
-Please see the Faculty Resources page for the technical details on posting content, using discussion boards, collecting and grading assignments in Blackboard.
+Please see the information below for the technical details on posting content, using discussion boards, collecting and grading assignments in Blackboard.

 For additional resources, please review these links:

 Using the Blackboard Discussion Board